top of page

 What are we doing?

-Guided and self-guided wildflower walks through the unique wallum habitat on Bribie Island.
+We run guided and self-guided wildflower walks in spring each year through the unique wallum habitat on Bribie Island.

 Why are we doing it?